≡ Menu

 Origin of the Perro de Presa Canario Dog Breed

-This island-born dog is a powerful dog with a strong body used to do important work around the farm.
+This island-born dog is a powerful dog with a muscular body used to do meaningful work around the farm.
 He first came into existence as early as the 15th century.

 Now…

-It’s most likely a breed that came from breeding various Mastiffs and Bulldogs such as Alanos that came when the British colonized the islands.
-They were probably also bred with the Bardino Majorero, which is why sometimes you here this dog referred to as a Perro de Ganado Majorero.
+It’s most likely a breed from breeding various Mastiffs and Bulldogs, such as Alano,s that came when the British colonized the islands.
+They were probably also coupled with the Bardino Majorero, which is why sometimes this dog is referred to as a Perro de Ganado Majorero.

 Early on…

-In the early 1900s, the dogs were used in dog fighting until it became illegal in the 1940s.
-Though as it is with most prohibitions, the practice still occurred underground for some time.
-The dog became less popular, and almost went into extinction due to the fights as well as the rise in popularity of other big dogs such as the German Shepherd, Great Dane and Doberman Pinscher.
+In the early 1900s, dogs were used in dog fighting until it became illegal in the 1940s.
+Though, as with most prohibitions, the practice still occurred underground for some time.
+The dog became less popular and almost became extinct due to the fights and the rise in popularity of other big dogs such as the German Shepherd, Great Dane, and Doberman Pinschers.

 Luckily…

-They did rise in popularity and in 1982 a club for Perro de Presa Canario dogs was formed on the Canary Islands.
-Then in 1996, the dog joined the American Kennel Club’s Foundation Stock Service (a step in the direction of joining the AKC officially).
+They did rise in popularity, and in 1982, a club for Perro de Presa Canario dogs was formed in the Canary Islands.
+Then in 1996, the dog joined the American Kennel Club’s Foundation Stock Service (a step toward joining the AKC officially).

-This dog may also go by the names:
+This dog may also go by the name:

 • Godo Canario,